 However, depending on your situation, you may find that opportunities to develop high-level skills are limited, or that you lack the space or guidance to do so effectively.

 This is where higher education comes in.
 When you enroll in a university or business school, you sign up for much more than just learning the content of the course.

 Through assignments, group work, and major projects, you’ll need to face a variety of problems and need to work out how to solve them.

 Furthermore, your teachers and advisors will help to guide you through this process, provide prompts to frame your thinking, and give you vital feedback.

 Develop the Right Skills to Advance Your Career

 Further education goes far beyond learning technical skills and gaining knowledge in specific areas.
 The best courses foster a range of soft skills, including analytical, risk management, and problem-solving skills, as well as others that are essential for critical thinking.

 This includes not only knowing how to develop critical thinking skills, but also putting them into practice.
-Through programs like EDHEC’s online MSc in Business Strategy & Analytics and online MSc in Data Management & Business Analytics, you’ll get the opportunity to work on real-world projects that test and develop your critical thinking skills.
+Through programs like EDHEC online MSc in International Business Management and online MSc in Data Management & Business Analytics, you’ll get the opportunity to work on real-world projects that test and develop your critical thinking skills.